pixley/Pokevis/README.md

 * Saving when hitting the close button instead of typing the `exit` command
   * Don't know how to fix this.
 May research it.
 * Support for any monitor resolution lower than 1920 x 1080
-  * Party display can be illegible when streamed to smaller displays, and the Party display is hard-coded to take the 96 x 96 sprite size into account.
+  * Party display can be illegible when streamed to smaller displays, and the Party display is designed to take the 96 x 96 sprite size into account.
 * Customizable text (font/color)
   * I mean, you can go ahead and put your own font in the folder and rename the file "consola" if you want, but I built Pokevis with a single-width font in mind.
 Maybe it's because I'm a programmer, but I like single-width fonts.
 Expecially Consolas.
 * Support for separation of the Party and Event Displays in Open Broadcaster Software.
-  * In addition to the reasons listed for having Party and Event rendered in the same window, OBS also does not like accepting two separate captures from the same game.
-I dunno.
+  * OBS also does not like accepting two separate captures from the same game, which is what OBS treats SMFL windows as.
 * Support for daycare
   * Not using it for my Nuzlocke.
 May implement if there is demand.
 Super simple, just didn't feel like it.